In this section:

 Importing and Exporting Flows

-The library contains example components shipped with Extension Designer, as well as extensions downloaded and installed from the marketplace.
-See Downloading and Installing Artifacts for more information.
+- The Library tab of the Import nodes dialog contains example components shipped with Extension Designer, as well as extensions you may have installed (see Downloading and Installing Artifacts).
+Select a flow and click Import.

 - Configure the nodes in the imported flow according to your needs (see Working with Nodes).
 You should use Debug nodes to verify functionality as you create your flows.
 See Debugging Services and Flows.